DIY NAS: EconoNAS 2014

 Giveaway

-After spending a good chunk of Saturday crawling through Twitter, Google+, and Facebook.
+After spending a good chunk of Saturday crawling through social media.
 Iā€™m excited to say that weā€™ve got a winner for the give-a-way of the 2014 EconoNAS.
 The lucky winner is: Shaun Bender!!!
 Iā€™ll be boxing up the 2014 EconoNAS this week and get it shipped to Shaun.
 Hopefully, Shaun will take some ā€œactionā€ shots of the EconoNAS in action and tell us a little bit about what his plans are.
 Whatever information Shaun shares back with us, Iā€™ll update this blog with it!

 Updates